iBug/iBug-source/_home/about.md

 toc: true
 ---

-Undergraduate CS student at [USTC], hobbiest programmer and passionate geek.
+Undergraduate CS student at [USTC][USTC], hobbiest programmer and passionate geek.
 Primarily a developer, often a DevOps engineer and Linux SysAdmin.

 ## In action

 I'm an active contributor on GitHub across various repositories.
 You can see a list of all my pull requests [using GitHub search][all-prs].

-I'm also an avid user on Stack Overflow and here's my profile:
+I'm also an avid user on Stack Overflow:

 <p><center>
 <a href="https://stackoverflow.com/users/5958455" style="text-decoration: initial;">